Watch 600+ videos on our YouTube channel!

 Sound Frequency: 768HZ

-Kathleen Karlsen is a musician, artist, writer and speaker.
-She is the author of two books (Flower Symbols and Vocal Medicine) and over 200 articles.
-Kathleen, her husband Andrew and their five children live in Bozeman, Montana.
-More about Kathleen Karlsen.
+Kathleen Karlsen is an author, musician, artist, and professional speaker.
+She is the author of three books (Flower Symbols, The Color-Music Connection and Vocal Medicine) and over 200 articles.
+Her Living Arts YouTube channel features over 600 videos on healing sounds and sacred symbols.
+Kathleen and her family live in Bozeman, Montana, USA.
+Learn more about Kathleen Karlsen.

 CHAKRA SOUNDS ARTICLE SUMMARY